 There are tons of Linux terminals and bash compilers available online.
-It doesn't matter if you want to learn Linux commands or simply execute your shell scripts.
-A terminal Linux online can help you out.
+Whether you want to learn Linux commands or simply execute your shell scripts, an online Linux terminal can help you out.
 This is particularly useful when using Windows.
-While Windows Subsystem for Linux is available to install Linux within Windows, Linux terminals are more useful for a fast test.

 Top 15 Online Linux Terminals and Bash Script Editors

-The following are some popular websites that emulate that Linux terminal and help you issue commands and run scripts just like you do on the regular Linux terminal.
+The following are some popular websites that emulate a Linux terminal and help you issue commands and run scripts just like you do on a regular Linux terminal.

-JsLinux online terminal supports both Linux and graphical Windows 2000 and is the best online terminal.
-Linux operating system, along with an online GUI, is also available, in addition to terminal access.
+JsLinux supports both Linux and graphical Windows 2000 and is the best online Linux terminal.
+Linux operating system and an online GUI are available, in addition to terminal access.
 Instead of only providing you with a terminal, JSLinux acts as a complete simulator.

 The tool, on the other hand, is free for the first month, after which you must pay a nominal fee of $2 per month.
-When typing in the commands in the same browser, the website has many lessons to learn from.
-As a result, you won't have to go to another place for a lecture, then turn back or break the screen to learn commands.
-Everything is included inside a single-window tab.
+The best part of using Webminal is that it offers lessons to learn.
+As a result, you can practice Linux commands and learn lessons without leaving the tab.

 The only drawback is that Codeanywhere is not a fully free online terminal.
 It offers a 7-day free trial and then costs $3 per month in the standard package with certain limitations on the functionality.
 The price, however, is reasonable and not a deal-breaker if you really want to learn Linux commands and practice them from anywhere using only an internet connection and a browser.

 Copy.sh is one of the best terminals for Linux, allowing you to test and execute Linux commands quickly and reliably.
 Hosted on GitHub, it enjoys continuous support.
-When you first start the simulator, you have the option of selecting your preferred operating system and personalizing it to meet your needs.
+When you first start the simulator, you can select your preferred operating system and personalize it to meet your needs.

 This terminal supports all basic commands that every beginner looks for.
 Additionally, it comes with a manual web page that can help you know about different components of JS/UIX and when to use them.